babylonhealth/ReactiveFeedback/README.md

 ### The Flow

-As you can see from the diagram above that we always have an initial state, then we go through all `Feedback`s that we have in our system and see whether we want to perform any effects (e.g if load new data from the server).
-Then we wrap it into an `Event` and go to reducer where we produce a new `State` having a previous value of the `State` and an `Event`.
+As you can see from the diagram above we always have an initial state, then we go through all `Feedback`s that we have in our system and see whether or not we want to perform any effects (e.g load new data from the server).
+Then we wrap it into an `Event` and go to the reducer where we produce a new `State` having a previous value of the `State` and an `Event`.

 ##### Example
 ```swift